duvansh91/merqueo-technical-test/README.md

 ***

-- POST `/transaction/log-by-date` which returns all the transactions by date.
+- POST `/transaction/log-by-date` which returns all the transactions up to a given date.

 An object with the following parameters must be passed: